-- 1. If the complainant and fact givers choose to disclose their identities, the company will be able to inform them of progress or their findings or compensates them more quickly and easily. - 2.
-SCG Packaging regards relevant information as secret, and will disclose only as necessary to ensure the safety of, and prevent harm to, those who report, their sources, and other individuals involved. - 3.
-If the complainant believes that he / she will be under threat or harmful, he / she may ask the company to provide appropriate protection, or the company may provide such protection without the complainant's request if it is believed that danger or harm will likely occur. - 4.
+- 1. If the complainant/ whistleblower/ informant chooses to disclose their identities, the company will be able to inform them of progress or their f indings or compensates them more quickly and easily. - 2.
+SCG Packaging regards relevant information as confidential, and will disclose only as necessary to ensure the safety of, and prevent harm to the complainant/whistleblower/informant, their sources, and other individuals involved. - 3.
+If the complainant/whistleblower/informant believes that they will be under threat or harmful, they may ask the company to provide appropriate protection, or the company may provide such protection without their request if it is believed that danger or harm will likely occur. - 4.
+SCG Packaging takes a fair and suitable approach without retaliation, harassment, or discrimination when engaging with the complainant/whistleblower/informant who reports fraud, breaches of state laws or regulations, non-compliance with the Company's Articles of Association or the SCG Packaging's Code of Conduct, even in the event that they file a lawsuit, testify, give a testimony, or cooperate with a court or a government agency.
+Failure to comply with this approach is considered a breach of discipline and subject to disciplinary action as well as any applicable legal punishment. - 5.
 Those who incur harm will be compensated in a fair and appropriate manner.

-More information can be found in the SCG Packaging Whistleblowing Policy on www.scgpackaging.com
+More information can be found in the SCG Packaging's Whistleblowing Policy on www.scgpackaging.com